AutodeskGames/stingray-docs/source/source_access/getting_started/software_requirements.md

 Note that the free Express version is **not** sufficient.

 You may be able to use later versions of Visual Studio to build for some target platforms.
-However, when compiling against the Xbox One XDK, only **2012 update 4** is supported.
+However, when compiling against the Xbox One XDK, only **2012 update 5** is supported.

 ### QT Add-in for Visual Studio 2012

-The Stingray Editor project uses QT for its window framework.
-In order to re-build the Stingray Editor, you will need to install the QT Add-in for Visual Studio 2012.
+The Stingray editor uses QT for its main window.
+In order to re-build the Stingray editor, you will need to install the QT Add-in for Visual Studio 2012.
 You need version **SR_DOC_QT_ADDIN_VERSION**.
 Download it from this link:

 <http://SR_DOC_QT_DOWNLOAD_URL>